sjvrensburg/STTS_package/README.md

 **NOTE: There are far better tools available for the task of speeding up silent sections.
-I highly recommend that you rather use [unsilence](https://github.com/lagmoellertim/unsilence) or my simple front-end to it, which is part of the [PPVID](https://github.com/sjvrensburg/ppvid) set of tools.**
+I highly recommend that you rather use [unsilence](https://github.com/lagmoellertim/unsilence) or my simple front-end to it, which is part of the [PPVID](https://github.com/sjvrensburg/ppvid) set of tools.
+For this reason, I am archiving this repository.**

 # STTSilence